Blog

 - If dieting (or using GLP-1 drugs), protect lean mass aggressively: preserve/gain muscle with resistance training and sufficient protein rather than accepting muscle loss as collateral damage.

-- Creatine is not just for lifters: beyond strength and performance, higher doses (often above 5 g/day in some contexts) may support cognition and brain resilience—especially under stress or with aging.
+- Creatine supports more than strength and performance.
+Higher doses (often above 5 g/day in some contexts) may support cognition and brain resilience, especially under stress or with aging.

-- Sauna is dose-dependent: focus on repeatable exposure (temperature + time + frequency) and don’t assume “hotter is always better.”
+- Sauna is dose-dependent: focus on repeatable exposure (temperature + time + frequency) and calibrate to what you can sustain consistently.

-Attia breaks fiber down like a tool, not a slogan: what fiber is, why different fibers behave differently, what benefits are strong vs overstated, and how to implement fiber without turning your gut into a war zone.
-The “novel” value is the balanced stance: fiber is generally good, but the magnitude of effects is often modest—and tolerance matters.
+Attia breaks fiber down as a practical tool: what fiber is, why different fibers behave differently, what benefits are strong vs overstated, and how to implement fiber without turning your gut into a war zone.
+The balanced stance is the real value here: fiber is generally good, but the magnitude of effects is often modest, and tolerance matters.

 - Stop treating fiber as one thing: soluble, insoluble, viscous, and fermentable fibers have different effects on satiety, glycemic control, and bowel function.

-- Expect modest metabolic impact: fiber can improve blood sugar spikes and LDL modestly, but it’s not a substitute for the bigger levers (energy balance, training, and overall diet quality).
+- Expect modest metabolic impact: fiber can improve blood sugar spikes and LDL modestly, and it works best alongside the bigger levers (energy balance, training, and overall diet quality).

 - Choose strategy over a single number: prioritize getting fiber consistently, then personalize based on tolerance and the outcomes you’re targeting (GI regularity vs glycemic control vs appetite).

-- Increase fiber gradually and hydrate: ramp-up pace matters; GI distress is often an implementation problem, not proof that fiber is “bad.”
+- Increase fiber gradually and hydrate: ramp-up pace matters.
+GI distress is often an implementation problem that resolves with a slower increase.

-- Time fiber to goals: fiber with meals can help blunt glucose spikes; but some people need to separate certain fibers from training or medications depending on response.
+- Time fiber to goals: fiber with meals can help blunt glucose spikes.
+Some people need to separate certain fibers from training or medications depending on response.

-Dom’s episode is less “keto hype” and more practical physiology: what nutritional ketosis is, how exogenous ketones differ, common execution mistakes, and where keto may be useful (metabolic health, weight loss adherence, some neurologic contexts) versus where it becomes a distraction.
-The most actionable theme: ketosis is a state you can measure—and that measurement changes the conversation.
+Dom’s episode focuses on practical physiology: what nutritional ketosis is, how exogenous ketones differ, common execution mistakes, and where keto may be useful (metabolic health, weight loss adherence, some neurologic contexts) versus where it becomes a distraction.
+The most actionable theme: ketosis is a state you can measure, and that measurement changes the conversation.

-- Distinguish nutritional ketosis from supplemental ketosis: diet-induced ketosis and exogenous ketones are not identical tools; match the tool to the goal.
+- Distinguish nutritional ketosis from supplemental ketosis: diet-induced ketosis and exogenous ketones serve different purposes.
+Match the tool to the goal.

-- Use measurable thresholds rather than guessing: define what “in ketosis” means to you (via biomarkers) before you build beliefs around it.
+- Use measurable thresholds rather than guessing: define what being in ketosis means to you (via biomarkers) before you build beliefs around it.

 - Keep protein adequate: ketogenic diets can fail when people under-eat protein and sacrifice muscle, training performance, or satiety.

-- Use electrolytes strategically during the transition: early “keto flu” problems are often sodium/fluid issues, not proof the diet is inherently bad.
+- Use electrolytes strategically during the transition: early keto-flu problems are often sodium/fluid issues that resolve with proper supplementation.

-- Treat exogenous ketones as situational tools: they may help in specific contexts (performance/cognition/transition), but they’re not a free pass around energy balance and food quality.
+- Treat exogenous ketones as situational tools: they may help in specific contexts (performance/cognition/transition), and they still need to be paired with attention to energy balance and food quality.

-- If keto helps adherence, use it—but monitor the tradeoffs: lipids, training quality, fiber intake, and sustainability determine whether it’s a win for you.
+- If keto helps adherence, use it, and monitor the tradeoffs: lipids, training quality, fiber intake, and sustainability determine whether it is a win for you.

-This is a high-signal episode because it’s about how to think, not just what to eat.
+This is a high-signal episode because it teaches how to think about dietary fat controversies.
 Norton argues seed oils are not uniquely harmful under isocaloric conditions, while Attia pushes the strongest opposing arguments (oxidation, processing, inflammation narratives).
-The key takeaway for most listeners is prioritization: don’t obsess over second-order variables while ignoring total intake, training, and metabolic health.
+The key takeaway for most listeners is prioritization: focus on total intake, training, and metabolic health before worrying about which cooking oil you use.

 - Ask the right question: “uniquely harmful under equal calories?” is a different claim than “people eat too many fried foods,” and mixing them creates confusion.

-- Don’t confuse seed oils with ultra-processed diets: seed oils often travel with ultra-processed foods, but that doesn’t prove they are the primary causal driver.
+- Seed oils often travel with ultra-processed foods, but that association does not prove they are the primary causal driver.
+Separate the two when evaluating the evidence.

-- Evaluate mechanisms with humility: oxidation and inflammation mechanisms matter, but they don’t automatically outweigh outcome data (and they can be misapplied).
+- Evaluate mechanisms with humility: oxidation and inflammation mechanisms matter, but they do not automatically outweigh outcome data (and they can be misapplied).

-- Make dietary fat choices practical: choose cooking oils and fat sources that support your overall pattern (satiety, adherence, lipid goals), not internet fear cycles.
+- Make dietary fat choices practical: choose cooking oils and fat sources that support your overall pattern (satiety, adherence, lipid goals) based on evidence.

 - Prioritize the big levers first: energy balance, protein adequacy, and activity are typically higher ROI than swapping one cooking oil while the rest of the diet is chaotic.